the Blue Ridge was buried 6-10 miles deep at one time, before being exposed by erosion over the last 300 million years

 A chunk of continental crust known as Avalonia moved closer to the shoreline of Virginia, and a "foreland basin" developed to the west of the continent's edge.
 That basin was a depression in the ocean floor between Avalonia and the edge of the North American plate,.
 In the salt water above that depression, zillions of tiny sea creatures with tiny shells of calcium carbonate lived and died.
 Their calcium carbonate coatings accumulated on he ocean floor in layers that compressed to form limestone.

-Those tectonic collisions and orogenies buried the Grenville basement, Catoctic lava flows, and the sediments and beaches underneath other rocks.
+Those tectonic collisions and orogenies buried the Grenville basement, Catoctin lava flows on top of the basement, and the metamorphosed sediments and beaches on top of that.
 The burial was deep enough for heat and pressure to metamorphose the rocks known today as the Weaverton, Harpers/Hampton, and Antietam/Erwin formations as well as the Catoctin lavas underneath.

 The Catoctin basalt itself would be pushed down six-ten miles, deep enough to be metamorphosed by heat/pressure that realigned atoms and created new minerals such as epidote.
 Epidote is a green mineral, and is so common in the metamorphosed basalt that the Catoctin formation in Shenandoah National Park is often referred to as "greenstone."
 The sediments on top of the basalt lava flows were also compressed and metamorphosed, converting sandstone into layers of quartzite.
 Thanks to cycles of deposition and erosion, the crystalline basement bedrock has moved up and down into the earth almost like an elevator.5